Menu

 Art.
 46 GDPR Transfers subject to appropriate safeguards

-1. a legally binding and enforceable instrument between public authorities or bodies;
+1. a legally binding and enforceable instrument between a public body and another relevant person or persons;

-2. binding corporate rules in accordance with Article 47;
+2. binding corporate rules approved in accordance with Article 47;

-3. standard data protection clauses specified in regulations made by the Secretary of State under section 17C of the 2018 Act and for the time being in force;
+3. standard data protection clauses specified in regulations made by the Secretary of State under Article 47A(1) and for the time being in force;

 4. standard data protection clauses specified in a document issued (and not withdrawn) by the Commissioner under section 119A of the 2018 Act and for the time being in force;

-5. an approved code of conduct pursuant to Article 40 together with binding and enforceable commitments of the controller or processor in the third country to apply the appropriate safeguards, including as regards data subjects' rights; or
+5. an approved code of conduct pursuant to Article 40 together with binding and enforceable commitments of the controller or processor in the third country to apply the safeguards provided by the code, including as regards data subjects' rights; or

 6. an approved certification mechanism pursuant to Article 42 together with binding and enforceable commitments of the controller or processor in the third country to apply the appropriate safeguards, including as regards data subjects' rights.